tribixbite/awesome/README.md

 *   [spacebarchat/spacebarchat](https://github.com/spacebarchat/spacebarchat) - 📬 Spacebar is a free open source selfhostable discord compatible communication platform
 *   [elder-plinius/L1B3RT45](https://github.com/elder-plinius/L1B3RT45) - JAILBREAK PROMPTS FOR ALL MAJOR AI MODELS
 *   [738/awesome-url-shortener](https://github.com/738/awesome-url-shortener) - 🔗 A curated list of awesome url shortener
-*   [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - LLM App templates for Dynamic RAG.
-Ready to run with Docker,⚡in sync with your data sources.
+*   [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - Dynamic RAG for enterprise.
+Ready to run with Docker,⚡in sync with Sharepoint, Google Drive, S3, Kafka, PostgreSQL, real-time data APIs, and more.
 *   [relink2013/Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration.
 *   [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3
 *   [The-Osint-Toolbox/Data-OSINT](https://github.com/The-Osint-Toolbox/Data-OSINT) - You can find links to data acquisition websites.